wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 We want to move this into a register and print it out so we know we have the correct location.
 This will also show us what we need to do to print the final value.

-As a final step in obtaining the value from the command line, the system call to write to stdout requires the length of the string that is to be processed.
+As a final step in obtaining the value from the command line, the system call (also known as a software interrupt, as `int 0x80`) to write to stdout requires the length of the string that is to be processed.

 ## Debugging with GDB

 It would almost be impossible for a mere mortal to understand what is going on without a debugger, and remiss of me to go through this example without explaining some basics of how to use an asm debugger.
-I chose to use GDB as it outputs to gas asm and there is plenty of information on how it works online.
+I chose to use GDB as it outputs to GAS assembly and there is plenty of information on how it works online.

-We'll use the following code (as per fib2.s) and load it into gdb with the argument 'test', such that once we've made fib2, we run `gdb --args ./fib2 test`.
-Gdb will load the binary with the argument specified and wait at it's repl prompt for further instructions.
+We'll use the following code (as per `fib2.s`) and load it into GDB with the command line argument 'test', such that once we've made `fib2`, we can run `gdb --args ./fib2 test`.
+Gdb will load the binary with the argument specified and wait at it's (REPL)[https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop] prompt for further instructions.

 _fib2.s_
 ```asm